ekstroem/MESS/README.md

 geeglm objects
 * A function to extract the naive standard errors from geepack
 * A fast age calculator.
 The `age` function already implements this
+* Add exact/MC test to gkgamma and partial gamma as well